 Restoring Files and Folders

-You can restore individual files and folders from Veeam Agent backups.
+You can use the Veeam Backup & Replication console to restore individual files and folders from Veeam Agent backups.

-When you perform the file-level restore procedure, Veeam Backup & Replication provides the following options for mounting disks of a Linux computer from the backup or replica:
+When you perform the file-level restore procedure, Veeam Backup & Replication provides the following options for mounting disks of a Linux, Unix or Mac endpoint from the backup or replica:

 If you have selected to mount disks to a helper appliance, it is recommended that you add a vCenter Server and not a standalone ESXi host in the Veeam backup console.
 If Veeam Backup & Replication is set up to deploy a helper appliance on a standalone ESXi host, after Veeam Backup & Replication removes the helper appliance, the helper VM will be displayed in vCenter as orphaned.